arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 <div class = "important">

 Which of these problem descriptions would you rather tackle?
-Remember that no one can read your mind and that taking a breath and giving a few details will help you **and** the people willing to lend you a hand.

-Option 1:  "This program is garbage, I've spent an hour trying to import data and it just doesn't work."
+Option 1:  "I'm so frustrated.
+No matter what I try to import my data, I can't get it to work!
+I just keep getting error messages. "

 Option 2:  "I'm so frustrated.
 I have been trying to load a .csv from my local drive using the `read_csv` function, which I've read is the best way to import .csv data, but I keep getting the error `Error in read_csv("intervention_case_control.csv") : could not find function "read_csv"`.
 I know the file is there, and I'm 99% sure it's not a file path issue."